 Dr. Kales’ hospital division coordinates occupational health services for over 5,000 Cambridge Health Alliance employees and external clients.
 The latter have rapidly grown under his leadership from 60 to over 850 client companies.
 They provide high quality care to injured workers; maintain workers’ compensation costs below the industry benchmark; determine the ability of employees with illness and/or impairment to engage in safety-sensitive functions; and provide expert consultation to human resources and senior administration.
 They are also an internationally recognized center for clinical training and research in occupational medicine.

-As the Medical Director of Employee Health & Industrial Medicine at the Cambridge Health Alliance, he performs clinical and administrative work providing residents with ample opportunities for practical learning.
-As an active Occupational Medicine practitioner, researcher, and educator, Dr. Kales seeks to further develop the HSPH OEMR’s tradition of rigorous training, research excellence, and diverse practicum opportunities.
+As a result of his reputation, Dr. Kales is frequently consulted by government agencies, colleagues, insurers, employers, and legal professionals throughout North America and beyond regarding a wide variety of occupational and environmental medicine issues.
+An active Occupational Medicine practitioner, researcher, and educator, Dr. Kales seeks to develop further the HSPH OEMR’s tradition of rigorous training, research excellence, and diverse practicum opportunities.
 His primary goal is to ensure that graduates are prepared for whatever potential career option they choose, whether in healthcare, academia, corporate medicine, public service, or consulting.